Charles Burleigh Purvis

 Charles Burleigh Purvis (April 14, 1842 – December 14, 1929) was a physician in Washington, D.C.
 He was among the founders of the medical school at Howard University.
-He was the first black physician to attend a sitting president when he attended President James Garfield after he was shot by an assassin in 1881.
+He was the first African-American physician to attend a sitting president of the United States when he attended President James Garfield after he was shot in July 1881.
 Purvis was the first black physician to head a hospital under civilian authority, when he was appointed as surgeon-in-charge of the Freedmen's Hospital that same year.
-He was the first black person to serve on the D. C. Board of Medical Examiners and the second black instructor at an American medical school.
+He was the first African-American person to serve on the D.C.
+Board of Medical Examiners and the second black instructor at an American medical school.
 He was also a leading activist in civil rights and universal suffrage movements.

 Early life

 Purvis was born in Philadelphia on April 14, 1842.
 Purvis's parents were abolitionists Robert Purvis and Harriet Forten Purvis, both free people of color.
 When he was two years old, the family moved to Byberry, a suburb of Philadelphia.
 Charles was the fifth of eight children and worked on the farm as a young man.

 He attended some public schools, but most of his schooling was with the Quakers.
 He enrolled at Oberlin in 1860 and stayed for two years but did not finish.
-In 1862 he entered the Medical College at Western Reserve in Cleveland.
+In 1862, he entered the Medical College at Western Reserve in Cleveland.